cmu-phil/tetrad-manual-rtd/docs/workflows/interpretation.md

 > “Across algorithms and parameter settings, X–Y is consistently adjacent; however, its orientation varies, so we refrain from asserting a causal direction.”

-This builds credibility rather than weakening conclusions.
+This approach strengthens credibility rather than weakening conclusions.

 ---